4dboard/Proxy-yxorP/docs/classes/yxorP/lib/proxy/Psr7/LimitStream.md

 ### seek

-Allow for a bounded seek on the read limited stream {@inheritdoc}
+Seek to a position in the stream.

 ```php
 public seek(mixed $offset, mixed $whence = SEEK_SET): mixed